enzet/symbolic-execution/README.md

 Preview
 -------

+:warning: Below is PNG preview generated from the main SVG file.
+It could be outdated.
+See [`diagram.svg`](diagram.svg) for the latest version.

 ![Preview](https://raw.github.com/enzet/dynamic-symbolic-execution/master/diagram.png)

 Contribution
 ------------

 Feel free to suggest changes or add new information.
-If your change is minor (like typo), you can just edit source code of `diagram.svg`.
+If your change is minor (like typo), you can just edit source code of [`diagram.svg`](diagram.svg).
 If change is major, you are encouraged to either create new issue, or edit `diagram.svg` ([Inkscape](https://inkscape.org/en/) editor is strongly recommended due to source code issues).

 ### Before commiting ###